Mynameistessa/my-website/blogposts/use-effect.md

 The first time this function runs isMounted is set to true and we update the component when the fetch completes.
 If the component unmounts we prevent the component updating with the latest data from the response.

 &nbsp;
 The second method would be to make use of an API that the browser is already using: Abort Controller.
 This will cancel any in-flight HTTP requests that are no longer needed and therefore save bandwidth.
-You can read more about this [here](https://maxrozen.com/race-conditions-fetching-data-react-with-useeffect).
-This solution doesn't support users of IE.
+However, this solution doesn't support users of IE.

 &nbsp;
 ### **Network waterfalls**